purnima291/drf_ecommerce_api/README.md

 - **Database Relationship**: Each product now have category field by referring to Category Model as Foreign key
 - **Slug field**: SEO-friendly urls using slugs for both products and categories
 - **Admin Panel**:  Enabled Django admin panel to manage data via web interface.
+- **User Authentication**: Token based authentication used to secure APIs.

 ## API Endpoints
 ### Products